ernestizic/ernestizic/README.md

 - 👋 Hi, I’m Ernest Isaac
 - 👀 I’m interested in building web applications
 - 🌱 I’m currently building React applications
-- 📫 You can reach me via email: ieifeanyichukwu@gmail.com or on twitter @ernest_izic
+- 📫 You can reach me via email: ieifeanyichukwu@gmail.com or on twitter @ernestizic

 <!---
 ernestizic/ernestizic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.